Wigan Town A.F.C.

+History

+The first public appearance of the club was an exhibition match between the Probables (made up of local men) and the Possibles (players from further afield, brought together by Mr Dale, a committee member) on Christmas Day 1905, which attracted 8,000 to Springfield Park, suggesting that there was a potential strong following for the association game in a rugby league stronghold.

-The first game Town played was a friendly against Hull City on 30 December 1905 which they lost 5–7.
+The first game Town played was a friendly against Hull City on 30 December 1905 which it lost 5–7.

 In January 1906 they were admitted to The Combination where they took over the fixtures of Middlewich F.C. who had folded.
 The club finished bottom of the league adding only 5 points to total achieved by the club they replaced.
+Nevertheless, the club applied to join the Football League, club secretary Charnley - the son of the Football League secretary - stating at the re-election meeting that it would be willing to spend £2,000 on the side; however, the bid only gained 5 votes, with 21 votes required to oust Clapton Orient.

 The 1906–07 season was the most successful with a third-place finish in the Combination.
 In January 1907 the club was suspended "sine die" for "supposed wrong treatment of certain players" which amounted to unpaid wages to three members of the playing staff.
 The ban was lifted after a couple of weeks when the debts were settled.
-Scotsman, James Harold was appointed manager in February 1907 and he arranged friendly matches at Springfield Park with Preston North End, Sheffield United, Stoke, Birmingham City and Aston Villa, all First Division clubs at the time.
+Scotsman, James Harold was appointed manager in February 1907 and he arranged friendly matches at Springfield Park with Preston North End, Sheffield United, Stoke, Birmingham, and Aston Villa, all First Division clubs at the time.
 At the end of this season Town successfully gained entry to the Lancashire Combination Division 2, but failed in an attempt to gain entry to the Football League Division 2 for the second consecutive season.